CCNA1 ITN Module 3 - Protocols and Models

 Activity: 3.6.6 Check Your Understanding - Data Encapsulation

-Assignment: TCP/IP Model practice worksheet (5 pts.)
+Assignment: OSI Model practice worksheet (5 pts.)

 Start Module 3, Section 7 - Data Access